 Our conscious experience of the world has an undeniably qualitative aspect to it.
 For example, our experiences include things like the color of grass, the sound of a cello, or the feel of pain.
 Philosophers of mind call these experiences qualia.
 The existence of qualia poses a problem for materialists.
 If materialism is true, and all that exists is matter and energy, then all knowledge should be reducible to knowledge of physical/scientific facts.
 For instance, all knowledge about the experience of pain should be reducible to facts about the stimulation of peripheral nerve fibers, the signals they send to the brain, etc..
 If we knew all those relevant facts, then, according to materialism, we should know everything there is to know about the experience of pain.
 The rather obvious problem with qualia, however, is they show that physical facts do not tell us everything.

 A famous thought experiment helps to illustrate this problem, called "the knowledge argument."
 Imagine a scientist who has lived and studied her whole life in a black-and-white environment.
-She's never personally seen other colors, but she knows every physical fact there is to know about them -- facts about pigmentation, wavelengths of light absorption and reflection, and how the various parts of the brain are stimulated by such wavelengths.
+She's never personally seen other colors, but she knows every physical fact there is to know about them — facts about pigmentation, wavelengths of light absorption and reflection, and how the various parts of the brain are stimulated by such wavelengths.
 According to materialism, she should know everything there is to know about colors and our experiences of them.
 But then imagine our scientist is allowed to leave her black-and-white environment and, for the first time, she steps outside and experiences the world in all its variegated glory.
 "Oh, that's what the color green looks like!" we can imagine her saying.
 Clearly, our scientist has now gained new knowledge that she did not have before, even though she knew all the physical facts prior to going outside.
-Thus, it seems the qualia of conscious experience are irreducibly non-physical.
+The new knowledge she acquired is qualitative and experiential in nature — it cannot be adequately known simply through physical, descriptive facts.
+Thus, it seems the qualia of conscious experience entail an irreducibly non-physical component to them.
 It follows that materialism is false.

 There are even stranger examples, though.
 For instance, some people who were cured from hydrocephalus ("water on the brain") as children, now have brains that are mostly just fluid, yet they have normal intelligence and exhibit no noticeable symptoms.
 This has caused some scientists to ask, "Is the brain really necessary?"
 All that to say, the materialist conception of consciousness is not without problems.